poojades/safedrop/README.md

 2. iOS - Contains code for the iOS development
-3. Server - Contains code for the Server's Rest Services 3.1 Build - WAR Releases for latest automatic build event
+3. Server - Contains code for the Server's Rest Services 3.1 Build - WAR Releases for latest automatic build event 3.2 Database - Scripts for the database
+	3.3 SafeDropServices - Services Code

 -> Instructions